Sport, Leisure & Recreation

 We know that people are concerned about the costs associated with studying for a degree and also if having a degree will be worth it once they graduate.
 Here are just a few things to think about before you make a final decision.

-• There really is nothing to pay up front.
-You can get a tuition fee loan and repayments don't kick in until after you graduate and are earning at least £25K.
+- You can get a tuition fee loan to cover course fees and repayments don't kick in until after you graduate and are earning at least £25K

-• Graduates, on average, earn approximately £10K more than their non-graduate counterparts.
-That's around £600 extra per month.
+- What's more, according to a recent report. graduates, on average, earn approximately £5K more than their non-graduate counterparts.
+That's around £300 extra per month

 - Mike